open-voice-interoperability/docs-archived/technical_masterplan.md

 ## Principles

-- TODO: inclusive, abuse, privacy, security
 - Adhere to an open standard: due process, broad consensus, transparency, balance, and openness
 - No one company or person sets the direction of these open standards
-- Has the ability to protect the privacy of the user AND the user can know where their privacy is protected or not
+- Has the ability to protect the user's privacy and security, and the user can know where their privacy is protected or not
-- Can be implemented as open-source or closed source; implentations can be provided for free or not free
+- Can be implemented as an open-source or closed source; implementations can be provided for free or not free
+- Make voice inclusive and accessible by everyone
 - Can be applied as low as localhost, a private network, or as big as globally provided

 ## Design